octarisk/octarisk/README.md

 ## Version history

+- Version 0.5.1	  introduction of Retail class to allow for valuation of private investors banking and insurance products
 - Version 0.5.0	  introduction of Solvency II reporting according to Tripartitie v4.0 standard
 - Version 0.4.4  bug fixes, stability and performance improvements (dropped support for Octave 4.2)
 - Version 0.4.3   fixed compatibility issues with Octave 4.4.0 release, minor bug fixes, more statistical tests